THE MODERN STATE OF ISRAEL: POLITICS, ECONOMICS & ETHNICITY

 Students will be housed in dormitories on campus with international and Israeli students.
 Most dorm rooms will be doubles, shared with other students in the program, and each building contains access to kitchenettes and laundry facilities.
 Meals are not provided, but students will have easy access to cafes and restaurants on campus as well as a wealth of food options and markets in Tel Aviv.

 Spring 2014 Program Fee = $15,040, which includes tuition, program-related excursions, HTH Worldwide Health Insurance, and housing.
 Students should also budget about $1,200 for international airfare and approximately $2,500 for books and discretionary expenses, including meals, non-program transportation, additional activities, and incidentals.

-A $1,000 Travel Grant is available for every admitted student.
 Students applying to this program are additionally eligible for IPD Study Abroad Fellowships and may be eligible for external funding opportunities.
 Students participating in this program are subject to Withdrawal Policies for Northwestern-Sponsored Programs.